ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 6. `location ~ \-php$`: This location block handles the actual PHP processing by pointing Nginx to the fastogi-php.conf configuration file and the `php7.4-fpm.sock` file, which declares what socket is associated with `php-fpm`.

 7. `location ~ /\.ht`: The last location block deals with `htaccess` files, which Nginx does not process.
-By adding the deny all directive, if any `.htaccess` files happen to find their way into the document root ,they will not be served to visitors.
+By adding the deny all directive, if any `.htaccess` files happen to find their way into the document root,they will not be served to visitors.

 * When you're done editing, save and close the file.